Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Her research focuses on issues of relevance for Māori development, in particular the Māori economy and business, contributing to the increasingly prominent field of Indigenous studies in management and organisation, specifically in relation to research methodologies, understanding features of success for the Māori economy and enterprise, building Māori business capability, the intersection of Indigenous knowledge and science, and Indigenising management education.

 Diane also has a passion for teaching.
-In 2021, she was a recipient of a University of Otago Kaupapa Māori teaching excellence award and the Ako Aotearoa National kaupapa Māori Teaching Excellence Award for her development of Indigenous curriculum in the Otago Business School.
+In 2021, she was a recipient of a University of Otago Kaupapa Māori teaching excellence award and also the Ako Aotearoa National kaupapa Māori Teaching Excellence Award for her development of Indigenous curriculum in the Otago Business School.

 Other roles Diane is responsible for are: